 Activities vary from year to year but generally involve trips out to the theatre or to workshops plus in-house visits from professional or experienced artistes.
 Students are advised of local auditions and any chances to perform and supported in their applications to them.
 Last year’s students toured local schools with their devised children’s theatre piece which was rapturously received.
+We now have a partnership with the Birmingham REP that allows us to work with directors both in college and at the REP including several performances in their theatre.

-The course consists of six modules.
+The course consists of two modules spread over two years:

-Performing to an Audience and Principles of Acting
+Performing for an Audience

 All units are internally assessed and externally verified.
 Most of the units involve an element of performance combined with research and reflection demonstrated through an actor’s log-book and/or evaluative essay.